adrianostanley/wc-picturecoupon-plugin/README.md

 released as a real project:

 * A better separation of actions and filters functions instead of all of them being located in `WCPC_Functions`;
-* Separate the HTML generation from some logins in my classes;
+* Separate the HTML generation from some logics in my domain classes;
 * Database cleaner methods to remove stored data when the plugin is uninstalled;
-* A better design for the Rest API endpoints controller;
+* A better design for the Rest API endpoints controller and, of course, fixing its authentication;
 * A huge maintenance in the user widgets to improve usability, especially for the uploader components;
 * Improve the plugin compatibility, since it was developed with a PHP 7.4.5 version and it should work even in lower versions, preferrable from 5.6.0;
 * Show warnings in the WordPress admin dashboard if the WooCommerce settings for allowing customers to create accounts are disabled;
-* i18n files;
+* i18n files.